Next Steps Spring

 To accept our offer of admission and reserve your place in the incoming class, you must submit the Intent to Enroll form online in your applicant portal.

 First-year students admitted to the spring term should submit their Intent to Enroll form by May 1 if they wish to be considered for the fall term (should space become available).
-Even if you choose to submit your Intent to Enroll Form by May 1, you may still wait until August 1 to submit your deposit, as it is not required to be considered for movement to the fall term.
+Even if you choose to submit your Intent to Enroll form by May 1, you may still wait until August 1 to submit your deposit, as it is not required to be considered for movement to the fall term.

 A deposit of $300, or a deposit waiver, is required by the deadline listed for your class.
 We cannot guarantee your space in the class if you submit your enrollment commitment deposit after the deadline.
-The deposit is nonrefundable and will be applied to your spring 2025 tuition and fees.
+The deposit is nonrefundable and will be applied to your spring 2026 tuition and fees.

-Deposit waiver: If financial hardship prevents you from submitting the deposit, you may select a waiver when submitting the online Admit Reply Form.
+Deposit waiver: If financial hardship prevents you from submitting the deposit, you may select a waiver when submitting the online Admit Reply form.

-If you have questions, please contact your USC Admission Counselor.
+If you have questions, please contact your USC admission counselor.
 You may also call the Office of Admission at (213) 740-1111 or email us by visiting ask.usc.edu and clicking on the “Email Us” link at the top of the page.

 New Transfer Admits